microsoft/AzureTrailblazerAcademy/month3/lab_devops/README.md

 ### Task 7: Review the resource groups

-1. In the Azure Portal, navigate to the resource group where all of the resources have been deployed.
+1. You can now close CloudShell and go back to the Azure Portal.
+Navigate to the resource group where all of the resources have been deployed.
 It should look similar to the screenshot below.

     >**Note**: The specific names of the resources will be slightly different than what you see in the screenshot based on the unique identities assigned.